edmeehan/astro-edmeehan-2026/src/component-library/content/pages/index.md

 ---
 # Astro Component Starter

-Welcome to your Astro component starter.
+Welcome to your Astro Component Starter.
 It's a modular foundation for building fast, accessible, and maintainable websites using web fundamentals.

 Here you’ll find **examples and documentation** for every component in your design system.

-This library will help you:
+This starter will help you:

 * Keep designs consistent across pages and sites
 * Maintain a single source of truth for your components